easierdata/multi-temporal-crop-classification-training-data/doc/Training Data Overview.md

 The cloud cover criteria is < 5% total cloud in entire image.
 The spatial coverage criteria first attempts to find 3 candidate images with 100% spatial coverage, and then decreases this threshold to 90%, 80%...
 50%.

-## Select Candidate images based on timestamps
+### Select Candidate images based on timestamps

 1. Sort the filtered coverage list by date, grouped by tile ID
 2. Select from the list the first, middle and last scene
    * If list contains an even number of scenes, the lower of the two is selected for the middle scene
 3. Save list of selected tiles to disk

-## Download the selected tiles from IPFS
+### Download the selected tiles from IPFS

 1. Loop through the selected tiles list and grab the [CIDs](https://docs.ipfs.tech/concepts/content-addressing/) for the required bands.
 2. With the CIDs, retrieve the image bands from IPFS and save to disk, to a directory as `tile-id.tile-date.v2.0`

-## Reproject each tile based on the CDL projection
+### Reproject each tile based on the CDL projection

 Loop through each band and reproject, matching the CDL coordinate system `EPSG:5070`.
 Files are saved to the directory `tiles_reprojected`.

-## Import saved dataframe files and preparing tile chipping process
+### Import saved dataframe files and preparing tile chipping process

 1. Import the tile chip df files and reinstate as a dataframe
 2. Create a unique list of scenes that need to be clipped
 3. Set-up the CDL reclass properties in order to reclass chips
 4. Run the `Process Chip` function to clip scenes for all tiles.
    * The bands for each scene is processed and clipped.
-   * Resultant clip is saved to the chips folder, grouped by Chip ID
+   * Resultant clip is saved to the chips folder, grouped by Chip ID.
 5. Chip details are saved to a file to validation

 > **chip_xxx_xxx_merged.tif**: Three HLS scenes merged together per chip, with band order R, G, B, NIR for first date, then second date, then third date.
-> **chip_xxx_xxx.mask.tif**: used to handle cloud cover and other quality aspects of the images.
+> **chip_xxx_xxx_Fmask.tif**: used to handle cloud cover and other quality aspects of the images.
 Specifically, it helps in filtering out bad quality pixels and ensuring only valid data is used for generating the training dataset.
+NOTE: Fmask files are saved to the `chips_fmask` directory.
+> **chip_xxx_xxx.mask.tif**: contains the target classes for each pixel in the merged image.
+The mask is used to train the model to classify the land cover types in the training dataset.

-## Filter out resultant chipped scenes
+### Filter out resultant chipped scenes

 Review the chip details and filter chips based on QA values and NA values.
 Chips are filtered based on the following logic: